rgmantovani/HpTuning/README.md

 # HpTuning

 'HPTuning' is a program that performs hyper-parameter tuning of different Machine Learning (ML) classification algorithms.
-It uses 'mlr' [1] package as structure, and 'mlrMBO' [2] to perform Sequential Model Based Optimzation [3].
+It uses 'mlr' [1] package as structure, and 'mlrMBO' [2] to perform Sequential Model Based Optimzation (SMBO) [3].

 ### Technical Requirements